Events

 Britta Petersen

-This talk explores the February 2025 German Elections trying to understand the political nuances reflected in the results and how it speaks to a volatile global political climate.
+This talk on 06th May 2025 by Britta Petersen (Rosa-Luxemburg Stiftung) explores the February 2025 German Elections trying to understand the political nuances reflected in the results and how it speaks to a volatile global political climate.
 Petersen draws a picture of the status of the global political stage vis-à-vis the profound changes creeping up on us.
 She highlights the decline of western power, the worsening of the climate crisis and the ascent of AI as the backdrop for present developments.
-Petersen highlights how a deep mistrust has settled into some relevant parts of the electorate, fueled by COVID era conspiracies and fearmongering, making everything else seem better than the bureaucratic status quo.
-All of this in tandem with the powerlessness, alienation and psychological distress people feel pushes those unable to confront these feelings, to externalise them by identifying a tangible Other to blame for their problems; turning once again towards fascism.
+Petersen highlights how a deep mistrust has settled into some relevant parts of the electorate, fuelled by COVID era conspiracies and fearmongering, making everything else seem better than the bureaucratic status quo.
+All of this in tandem with the powerlessness, alienation and psychological distress people feel pushes those unable to confront these feelings, to externalise them by identifying a tangible ‘Other’ to blame for their problems; turning once again towards fascism.
 Petersen ends by calling for a renewal of the threefold promise of enlightenment (Dialectic of Enlightenment, Max Horkheimer and Theodor Adorno): that is freedom, equality, and brother and sisterhood.

 Sex/Work, and the Gendered Division of Labour in Sri Lanka